FEST3D/FEST-3D/docs/user_guide/00_download.md

 ```

 @note
-The tutorials are submodule to main FEST-3D source code on the GitHub.
+The tutorials are submodule to main FEST-3D source code on  GitHub.

 ### Use the following command to get git repository with tutorials
 ```